peer-open-source/xara-docs/source/user/manual/analysis/integrator/DisplacementControl.rst

 ``DisplacementControl``
 -----------------------

 This command is used to define a *DisplacementControl* integrator.
 In an analysis step with Displacement Control we seek to determine the time step that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.

 .. tabs::

    .. tab:: Python

       .. code-block:: python

-         integrator('DisplacementControl', node, dof, incr, numIter, dUmin, dUmax)
+         model.integrator("DisplacementControl", node, dof, incr, numIter, dUmin, dUmax)

    .. tab:: Tcl